- Radical Acceptance and Scapegoat Recovery: The Power of Accepting What IS - November 5, 2023

 Being able to connect with others who are in a similar position as you can be both validating and reassuring.
 Consider joining a support forum where you can interact with others who are prioritizing their own mental and emotional health and who can understand your unique issues and challenges.
 There are many such forums, including the one offered online by Adult Survivors of Child Abuse (ASCA) or Out of the Storm (which focuses on recovering from relational trauma).

 Although the aspiration to experience familial harmony is admirable, it is also important that you do not fall into the chasm that exists between the ‘actual’ and the ‘ideal’.
 Do your best to create moments that are meaningful to you.
 If you do choose to see family this year, make a plan in advance to ensure your emotional comfort and safety.
 If the family gathering is at your own home, then leave time at the end of the evening after everyone has left to relax alone or with a loved one (pets included) and reflect upon the day while listening to your favorite music.
 Or grab your journal and go over what you are grateful for about how you were able to move through what might have been a difficult, challenging day as you acknowledge and celebrate your own recovery from dysfunctional family dynamics.

 If you learned something valuable from this article, consider sharing it on your social media via the ‘share’ buttons, below.

-Learn more about Rebecca and her book on family scapegoating abuse
+Learn more about Rebecca’s book on family scapegoating abuse

 Copyright 2021 – 2023 | Rebecca C. Mandeville | All Rights Reserved